flerka/adventofcode-2020/README.md

     `dotnet test --filter "DisplayName~Task1_"`

-    *Task1_* should be replaced with the task number you want to run (*to get the task number click on the solution link in the table above*).
+    *Task1_* should be replaced with the task number you want to run.